 Google got rid of the headphone jack on the Pixel 2 smartphone and made up for it by approving a group of wireless headphones that are officially supported.
-The Q Adapt headphones use an adjustable noise-canceling model and an on-the-ear form factor to create a solid all-around headphone.
+The Libratone Q Adapt are noise canceling headphones and an on-the-ear form factor to create a solid all-around Bluetooth headphone.

 What’s good?
 A service called Google Fast Pair is still great.
 The Pixel 2 scans for Bluetooth Low Energy (BLE) devices broadcasting in the area and makes pairing simple.
 Seriously, it’s a matter of seconds from turning them on to listening to music.
 You’re then prompted to download the Libratone app to finish the rest of the customized setup.

 I like how much customization you get in terms of noise cancellation.
 There are four levels you can cycle through by pressing the button on the bottom of the right can.
-The noise cancelling is strong, and the maximum power setting was actually a little uncomfortable if no sound was coming through the headphones.
+The noise-canceling is strong, and the maximum power setting was actually a little uncomfortable if no sound was coming through the wireless on-ear headphones.
 Once music entered the equation, it was OK, but the pressure is really noticeable when there’s no sound to overshadow it.

 I like the sound profile.
 I know some other reviewers have called it a bit anemic, but to me it sounds balanced.
 The bass doesn’t bang as much as some, especially if you’re comparing them to something like a pair of Beats, but I found the sound clean and plenty loud for both music and watching movies on my laptop.

-The battery life claims more than 20 hours, and while I didn’t push them for that long consecutively, I had no problem with them lasting through some very long travel days.
+The battery life of the Libratone Q Adapt headphones claims more than 20 hours, and while I didn’t push them for that long consecutively, I had no problem with them lasting through some very long travel days.